takelley1/linux-notes/kubernetes.md

 ## Cluster shutdown/bootup

 - Shutdown
+  - On each Ceph node:
     - Set Ceph cluster flags
       - `kubectl -n rook-ceph exec -it deploy/rook-ceph-tools -- sh`
       - `ceph osd set noout && ceph osd set norebalance && ceph osd set nobackfull && ceph osd set norecover`
+  - On each non-Ceph node (one at a time):
-  - Cordon nodes
+    - Cordon node
       - `kubectl cordon <NODE>`
-  - Drain and shutdown non-Ceph worker nodes
+    - Drain and shutdown node
       - `kubectl drain <NODE> --ignore-daemonsets --delete-emptydir-data`
+  - On each Ceph node (one at a time):
+    - Cordon node
-  - Drain and shutdown Ceph nodes
+    - Drain and shutdown node
+  - On each control plane node (one at a time):
     - Shutdown control plane nodes
 - Bootup
   - Start control plane nodes
-  - Start Ceph worker nodes
+  - On each Ceph node (one at a time):
-  - Uncordon nodes
+    - Uncordon node
       - `kubectl uncordon <NODE>`
     - Unset Ceph cluster flags
     - Wait for Ceph to become healthy again
       - `ceph -s` and see if the "objects degrated" percentage goes down
-  - Start remaining worker nodes
+  - Start remaining worker nodes (all at once)

 ## Troubleshooting